NYC beach food: where to eat on the shore

 If you're at Rockaway Beach...
 Rippers

 Rippers is one of the establishments that has helped make Rockaway Beach more of a destination over the past few years.
 People flock to the concession stand, which has a full kitchen, every day all summer long for burgers, dogs, fish sandwiches, burritos, local beer, sangria, wine and entertainment.
 There are dance parties and sometimes, bands.
-Rippers is celebrating their fourth season with more "interesting" dinner items, an expanded juice menu and, let's face it, likely some awesome surprises, because that's how the folks from the Meat Hook and Roberta's do.
+Rippers is celebrating its fifth season this year.
 Beach 86th Street and the beach, 718-634-3034, 86badvibes.com (Credit: 86badvibes.com)